codesirohi/CarND-Vehicle-Detection/README.md

 Since this car detection approach is based on camera it's prone to usual challenges with this kind of sensor (bad visibility, reflections, etc.).

-Project as usual can be found on my [Github](https://github.com/bdjukic/CarND-Vehicle-Detection) profile.